malwareinfosec/FiddleZAP/README.md

 FiddleZAP is a simplified version of [EKFiddle](https://github.com/malwareinfosec/EKFiddle) for OWASP ZAP.

-Use case: With ZAP as your web proxy, you are able to flag malicious traffic based on predefined regular expressions.
+With ZAP as your web proxy, you are able to flag malicious traffic based on predefined regular expressions.

 Example: Alert and highlighting when a regex matches on a string within the HTML source code of a compromised website